pratyushtiwary/devty/README.md

 Devty doesn't have any backend, it uses browser APIs and libraries to provide tools.
 For example the [`Hash Generator`](https://devty.vercel.app/hash_generator) tool uses [`Google's CryptoJS Library`](https://www.npmjs.com/package/crypto-js) to generate different hash of a given string directly in your browser

 **Devty doesn't have any backend and is a frontend specific app.
-No data is ever to the backend**
+No data is ever sent to the backend**

 ## How can I add my custom module?